erdc/proteus/doc/source/models/navier_stokes.rst

 -----------------

-In the current implementation, if a model for moving the mesh is used such as :ref:`ale_mesh_elastic` or :ref:`ale_mesh_monitor`, it should be the first model to be solved, as the mesh velocity is calculated from the previous time step.
+In the current implementation, if a model for moving the mesh is used such as :py:mod:`proteus.mprans.MoveMesh`, it should be the first model to be solved, as the mesh velocity is calculated from the previous time step.

 Immersed Boundaries